edinburgh-napier/SET09102/notes/unit6_applications/environments.md

     g1["Git repo root"] --> pp1[Project 1 root]
     g1 --> pp2[Project 2 root]
 ```
+{: data-title="Cases where the project root and git root are different"}

 {: .figcaption}
 Fig. 4: Cases where the project root and git root are different